RustaceansKenya/driver-development-book/onboarding_book/src/how_tasks_are_selected.md

 # Tasks

-As earlier mentioned, an 'issue' is the synonym of a 'task'.
+A 'Task' is a fancy name for a Github 'issue'.

 ## Where do tasks come from?

-The maintainers create the initial tasks and post them as issues.
+The maintainers create the initial tasks and post them as Github issues.
-The contributors can also create new issues/tasks and tag them appropriately. eg 'suggested-feature' 'bug' 'typo' ....
+The contributors can also create new issues/tasks and tag them appropriately. eg 'suggested-feature'-tag, 'bug' 'typo' ....

 All tasks/issues automatically relect on the Project board.